Associate Professor Qiong Zhang

 This course surveys the evolution of world civilizations from around 3500 BCE to 1500 CE.
 Within a roughly chronological framework, it seeks to highlight the broad patterns of development among major human communities, especially those on the Eurasian continent and in Africa, with respect to their political and social institutions, economic life, values, intellectual traditions and religious beliefs.

-- FYS 100 The Mystery of Qi: The Chinese Perspective on the Body, Mind, and Personal Well-Being
+- FYS 100 Mystery of Qi: Traditional Chinese Perspectives on Mind, Body and Personal Well-Being

 This seminar investigates how cultural constructs inform the ways in which people think about, experience and govern their bodies.
 In particular, we will examine the conceptions of Qi (Ch’i), primordial or vital energy, in classical Chinese cosmology and medicine and the critical roles they played in the development of Chinese food culture, a variety of therapeutic methods, religious practices, styles of artistic performance, visual and literary representations of the body, and the martial arts traditions.
 We will highlight the distinctive features of the Chinese Qi-centered view of the body through comparisons with those in classical Greek medicine and modern biomedicine.
 We will also explore the scientific and epistemological issues involved in the efforts by modern laboratory scientists to capture and measure Qi.
 This course will be an interdisciplinary exercise drawing on the analytical tools from anthropology, the history of science, art history, literary studies, philosophy and religion.

 - HST 244 Pre-Modern China